[

 Dust Storm Causes 18-Vehicle Pileup On I-84

 The Idaho State Police along with Jerome and Minidoka County deputies worked into the late evening Wednesday clearing wreckage from Interstate 84.
 There were a total of 18 vehicles involved in crashes over a seven mile stretch of the interstate near Paul.
-A storm front with high winds moved through that area shortly after 5 o’clock yesterday afternoon churning up dust from freshly tilled fields in the area making visibility very difficult.
+A storm front with high winds moved through that area shortly after 5 o’clock yesterday afternoon churning up dust from freshly tilled fields

 Former Blackfoot Principal Pleads Not Guilty To Child Sex Abuse